Madagascar Travel Information

 The international dialling code for Madagascar is +261.
 The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
-To make an international call to Madagascar, the dialling code of 261 must be followed by a two-digit operator code (e.g. 20 for TELMA, the most reliable), then the regional code (e.g. 22 for Antananarivo) and then the five-digit number.
-A GSM 900 network is in use, covering major cities and main roads.
-Public internet access exists in large cities; there are a few Internet cafes in Antananarivo.
+To make an international call to Madagascar, the dialling code of 261 must be followed by a two-digit operator code (e.g. 34 for TELMA, the most reliable), then the regional code (e.g. 22 for Antananarivo) and then the five-digit number.
+A GSM 900 network is in use, covering major cities and main roads, and some operators have also introduced 3G networks.
+Public internet access exists in large cities.

-Visitors older than 21 years may bring 500 cigarettes or 25 cigars or 500g tobacco, as well as one bottle of alcohol into the country without incurring import duty.
-Visitors are allowed to export a maximum of 100g vanilla without cost.
+Visitors may bring 500 cigarettes or 25 cigars or 500g tobacco, as well as one bottle of alcohol into the country without incurring import duty.

 Become our Madagascar Travel Expert

 We are looking for contributors for our Madagascar travel guide.
 If you are a local, a regular traveller to Madagascar or a travel professional with time to contribute and answer occasional forum questions, please contact us.